MF Global customers to get long-sought $520 million

 Kent Jarrell, a spokesman for the trustee, said after the hearing that about 23,300 customers will be entitled to share in the payout, which is expected to begin by November 21.
 "A few hundred" accounts would remain frozen, he said.

-MF Global was run by former Goldman Sachs & Co (GS.N) chief and New Jersey governor Jon Corzine before its Chapter 11 filing on October 31.

-The filing came after the New York-based company revealed that it made a $6.3 billion bet on European sovereign debt.
+MF's bankruptcy came after the New York-based company revealed it made a $6.3 billion bet on European sovereign debt.
 Customers and counterparties began to flee, resulting in margin calls and a liquidity crunch.
 Corzine resigned on November 4.

-Investigators including federal prosecutors, the Securities and Exchange Commission and the Commodity Futures Trading Commission are examining the missing funds and possible commingling of funds as they examine why MF Global collapsed in the seventh-largest U.S. bankruptcy.
+Federal prosecutors, the SEC and the Commodity Futures Trading Commission are investigating how MF Global collapsed in the seventh-largest U.S. bankruptcy.

+Late on Thursday, a source familiar with the investigation said regulators believe it's likely that MF Global transferred customer funds into accounts used by the firm.

+"That very well could be the case that the money was transferred into a broker dealer account and used from there, but we just don't know at this point," the source said.

 OBJECTIONS